FOREX-Euro sinks to 4-month low vs dollar on Cyprus, Italy woes

 Sources also told Reuters the BOJ would likely start open-ended asset purchases immediately rather than in 2014, as originally agreed in January, and also buy longer-dated bonds.

-But with aggressive easing by the BOJ widely expected, there is a risk that it could fall short and then the yen could recover some lost ground.
+But with aggressive easing by the BOJ widely expected, there is a risk that it could fall short and that could see the yen recover some lost ground.

-The dollar last traded at 94.35 yen, down just 0.04 percent for the day, according to Reuters data.
+The dollar last traded at 94.48 yen, up 0.1 percent on the day, according to Reuters data.

 * Files for mixed shelf of upto $9 million - SEC filing Source text for Eikon: Further company coverage: